D2-mods/The-Workshop-Kitpack/README.md

 INJECTION SHOT: The next successful ranged attack forces the target to make a save vs. Death at -2 or become feebleminded for 7 rounds.
 If the Saving Throw is made, the target is confused and slowed for 2 rounds.

 AUTOIMMUNE: The recipient is automatically cured of the next instance of poison, disease, hold, paralysis, stun, sleep, blindness, deafness, charm, berserk, fear, confusion, or feeblemind.
+On activation, the character is also restored 30% of maximum Hit Points.
 This ability lasts up to 3 turns.

 Disadvantages:
 - Only gains 15 thieving skill points per level.
-- May not wear armor heavier than leather.
+- May only wear leather or hide armor.

 ---